NavyaG-lab/Tech-writer/infrastructure/mergulho.md

 ## Design

-Mergulho is currently in a POC phase.
-This means that a basic set of [Metrics](#metrics) is available and there is a small API to run these metrics on a single column of interest or an entire dataset.
+A basic set of [Metrics](#metrics) is available and there is a small API to run these metrics on a single column of interest or an entire dataset.

 ### Metrics

 Mergulho defines a set of [metrics](https://github.com/nubank/itaipu/blob/master/common-etl/src/main/scala/mergulho/Metric.scala) that can currently be selected to run on our data.
 Moreover, these metrics are grouped into subsets that are sensible for certain content types of data.
-These subsets are selected by mergulho as described [below](#metric-application).
+These subsets are selected by Mergulho as described [below](#metric-application).
 Available metrics are currently limited in the following ways:

 * There are only metrics for the most basic data types (no nested types for example)